NVIDIA/deepops/docs/roce-perf-k8s.md

    > Note: This is not a performance benchmark testing so we don't fine tune any hardware and software stack parameters, application, etc. The results are considered as an "out-of-box" number that can be observed in regular customer environments with the solution we documented here.
 For more background about NCCL, see the following [blog post](https://devblogs.nvidia.com/scaling-deep-learning-training-nccl/).

    Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet.
 Horovod project team choose MPI over distributed TensorFlow with parameter servers because MPI model is much easy and straightforward to implement.
-Following Horovod's Github [document](https://github.com/horovod/horovod), we also did a few TensorFlow ResNet image classification tests with Horovod build-in benchmark test, the results are shown below:
+Following Horovod's GitHub [document](https://github.com/horovod/horovod), we also did a few TensorFlow ResNet image classification tests with Horovod build-in benchmark test, the results are shown below:

    ```sh